Although many people associate Cambodia with Angkor Wat in Siem Reap, the country has many more amazing things to offer.

 No time to read now?
 Pin it for later!

-Arriving to Pavilion Phnom Penh
+Arriving at Pavilion Phnom Penh

 Just like the Templation Hotel in Siem Reap, Pavilion Phnom Penh is also part of the MAADS Hotels.
-MAADS offers different high-end properties all around Cambodia, all created with deep knowledge and care about the environment and the Cambodian traditions.
+MAADS offers different high-end properties all around Cambodia, all created with deep knowledge and care about the environment and Cambodian traditions.

 Pavilion was opened in 2006, after renovating and remodeling a French-Khmer-styled building that used to be a private retreat for Queen Kossomak.

 The hotel is located in the heart of Phnom Penh, in close proximity to the Royal Palace.
 Pavilion is like a little oasis in the middle of the bustling city, you can’t really tell what is waiting for you inside after arriving at the entrance because all you can see from the street is the big entrance door.

 When arriving at the location first I was not even sure that we were at the right place, but after stepping inside I immediately felt myself at home.